unicitynetwork/execution-model-tex/execution-sdk-doc.md

 ### Aggregation (Implementation)

 Another version of the service, versioning based on endpoint.
 As tokens are not allowed to be converted to new format the service can start from blank state.
+See chapter below for details.

 ### Serialization, Token Format